FACTBOX-Italy's virus-hit sovereign rating faces triple test in a month

-MILAN, April 6 (Reuters) - Italy will soon be under scrutiny for a triple review of its sovereign rating - already not too far from non-investment grade - while facing the impact of the coronavirus epidemic.
+MILAN, April 7 (Reuters) - Italy will soon come under scrutiny for a triple review of its sovereign rating - already not too far from non-investment grade - while still reeling from the impact of the coronavirus epidemic.

-First in line stands S&P Global, whose report card is due on April 24, followed by Moody’s and DBRS on May 8.
+First in line is S&P Global, whose report card is due on April 24, followed by Moody’s and DBRS on May 8.

-The Italian ruling coalition - the 5-Star Movement and the centre-left PD party - last month approved a 25-billion euro ($27.01 billion) stimulus package with a decree called “Cura Italia”.
+Italy’s ruling coalition - the 5-Star Movement and the centre-left PD party - last month approved a 25-billion euro ($27 billion) stimulus package with a decree called “Cura Italia”.

-The government is expected to approve on Monday a new guarantee scheme aimed at helping professionals and companies.
+The government on Monday passed a new emergency decree that will provide more than 400 billion euros ($432 billion) worth of liquidity and bank loans to companies hit by the epidemic.

-The so-called “liquidity decree” sets aside some 7 billion euros in order to strengthen measures designed to allow cash to be granted to companies.
+The legislation, combined with a previous stimulus package unveiled in March, would allow banks to offer credit totalling more than 750 billion euros to try to stave off the collapse of the euro zone’s third largest economy.

-The euro zone third-largest economy was already tipping into recession before the country was hit by the COVID-19 crisis.
-According to the national statistics bureau ISTAT, GDP contracted by 0.3% in the fourth quarter of last year from the previous three months, before the coronavirus outbreak hit.
+Italy was already tipping into recession before the COVID-19 crisis.
+Data from the national statistics bureau ISTAT showed its gross domestic product contracted by 0.3% in the fourth quarter of 2019 from the previous three months.

-Economists are unanimous in betting on another, much sharper decline, in the first quarter of this year and for 2020 as a whole.
+Economists are unanimous in forecasting another, much sharper decline in the first quarter of this year and for 2020 as a whole.

 Italy’s rating outlook is viewed as key by financial markets.
-Italy is the euro zone’s third-biggest economy and viewed as one if its weakest links given high debt levels and its fourth recession since 2008.
+Given its high debt levels and that this would be its fourth recession since 2008, it is viewed as one of the euro zone’s weakest links.

 Following are some key points for Italy’s rating path.